The Absurdity of a Shallow Life

 If you want to watch shallowfication in real time, watch your attention.

 A normal workday now looks like a city with too many intersections and no right-of-way rules.
 Email, chat, calendar, feed, headline, back to chat.
-Your brain is not a packet router, but we keep loading it like one.
+Your brain isn’t a packet router, but we keep loading it like one.

 Each interruption feels small.
-The combined effect is not small.
+The combined effect isn’t small.
 You end up doing a lot of switching and very little thinking.
 You stay busy.
 You lose the thread.

 This is also why short-form content hits so hard.
 It fits the current road design: quick on-ramp, quick exit, no need to park.